linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/18 Financial Engineering and Security Design.md

 The superscript  $F$  indicates that the price is denominated in the foreign currency.

-If the bond has principal denominated in the home currency and coupons denominated in the foreign currency, we can discount the foreign currency coupon payments using the foreign interest rate, and then translate their value into dollars using the current exchange rate,  $x_0$  (denominated as $/unit of foreign currency).
+If the bond has principal denominated in the home currency and coupons denominated in the foreign currency, we can discount the foreign currency coupon payments using the foreign interest rate, and then translate their value into dollars using the current exchange rate,  $x_0$  (denominated as$/unit of foreign currency).
 The value of the  $i$ th coupon is $x_0 P_i^F c$ , and the value of the bond is

 $$
 B (0, T, c ^ {F}, n, M) = x _ {0} c ^ {F} \sum_ {i = 1} ^ {n} P _ {t _ {i}} ^ {F} + M P _ {T}
 $$

 You could also translate the future coupon payment into dollars using the forward currency rate,  $F_{0,t}$ , and then discount back at the dollar-denominated interest rate, $P_t$ .
 The value of the bond in this case is

 $$
 B (0, T, c ^ {F}, n, M) = c ^ {F} \sum_ {i = 1} ^ {n} F _ {0, t _ {i}} P _ {t _ {i}} + M P _ {T}